Bocconi Test: 17 Questions About the Test Answered (2025 edition)

 Be sure to manage your calendar carefully.
 The SAT is offered on specific dates throughout the year, whereas you have more flexibility with the Bocconi test.

 In fact, we recommend that students take both the ensure they have the most opportunities to present their best score to Bocconi.
-Besides, the SAT can be used for application to other universities.
+Besides, the SAT can be used for applications to other universities.
 The Bocconi test is only good for Bocconi.
-The concepts tested on each test overlap, so you won’t waste time studying for the SAT then taking the Bocconi test.
+The concepts tested on each test overlap, so you won’t waste time studying for the SAT and then taking the Bocconi test.

 5. What is the average SAT score for Bocconi?